topfreegames/Will.IAM/README.md

 After that, on the root folder, do the following steps:
 1. Execute `make db/setup` to setup the service database;
-2. Start the auxiliary services using `make compose-up` to start them;
+2. Start the auxiliary services and Will.IAM using `make compose-up`.

-3. Run `make dev-run` to start Will.IAM in development mode.
+If you want to run Will.IAM locally (for example to use code reload with reflex or use a debugger), you can use `make dependencies/up` to start the dependency containers and later run `make dev-run` to start Will.IAM in development mode.

 ## TODO: